mvisonneau/blog/content/post/secure_kubernetes_configuration_at_rest.md

 ## I want to know even more!

-If I didn't bored you enough already, here is some other advice on how you could make a use of it at scale.
+If I didn't bore you enough already, here is some other advice on how you could make a use of it at scale.
 I am personally a big fan of [helm](https://helm.sh/) which is as they said : *"The package manager for Kubernetes"* I would definitely recommend to have a look onto it if you are looking into ways of managing your Kubernetes stacks at scale.

 This is actually how I use it myself, there is a special `--in-place/-i` flag that allows you to render the file *in-place* before letting helm consume it.
 This is something that is being done as part of a Makefile within a CI job.